lorin/resilience-engineering/intro.md

 a very abstract level, where he discusses generic concepts such as *units of adaptive behavior* or *saturation*.

-I'd consider these topics to be more advanced, but worth digging into.

 ### The adaptive universe

 Woods's idea of the *adaptive universe* is characterized by three properties: